karlmdavis/justdavis-karl/content/it/davis/servers/eddings.md

 ### Upgrade to 64bit Ubuntu 12.04.1 (Precise), Server Edition

 Ubuntu 12.04 was released in April of 2012.
-The first point release, 12.04.1, was released in July of 2012.
+The first point release, 12.04.1, was released in August of 2012.

 **Please note:** I intended to perform this upgrade (as described below) on 2012-05-11.
 However, I discovered that this is against recommended practice: it is recommended that users wait for the first point release (12.04.1, in this case) before upgrading from LTS to LTS.
 See the following links for more information:

 * [Why is “No new release found” when upgrading 10.04 to 12.04 LTS?](http://askubuntu.com/questions/125392/why-is-no-new-release-found-when-upgrading-10-04-to-12-04-lts)
 * [Upgrading LTS to LTS (server) — why wait for the first point release?](http://askubuntu.com/questions/125825/upgrading-lts-to-lts-server-why-wait-for-the-first-point-release)

-The `eddings` server was upgraded in May of 2012 to that new [LTS](https://wiki.ubuntu.com/LTS) release.
+The `eddings` server was upgraded in October of 2012 to that new [LTS](https://wiki.ubuntu.com/LTS) release.

-First, I connected to the server over SSH:
+First, I connected to the server over SSH, using a local account (rather than an LDAP/Kerberos one):

     $ ssh localuser@192.168.1.100